-Non-exempt employees are encouraged to use their accrued compensatory time.
-A non-exempt employee who accrues compensatory time will be allowed to use his or her compensatory time within a reasonable period after making a request, so long as the use does not unduly disrupt the business operations of the County.
+Employees are encouraged to use their accrued compensatory time.
+An employee who accrues compensatory time will be allowed to use his or her compensatory time within a reasonable period after making a request, so long as the use does not unduly disrupt the business operations of the County.
 To request the use of compensatory time, an employee should submit a written request to their supervisor as far in advance as possible.
 There is no guarantee that the compensatory time approved will be for the specific date(s) requested by the employee.
-Fulton County, at is sole discretion, may require employees to take their compensatory time on date(s) selected by the County.
-Compensatory time taken will not be charged to any other leave category accrued by the employee, such as vacation, personal time, or sick time.
+At the sole discretion of their Appointing Authority, employees may be required to take their compensatory time on specific date(s).
+Compensatory time taken will not be charged to any other leave category accrued by the employee, such as vacation, holiday, or sick leave.